It’s time and you’re committed. After kicking the idea around for too long, you’re finally ready to start your own band. Now what?

 Hire a Marketing Agency: You can get professionals to promote your website so it ranks better in search engines.
 They can promote your songs and music videos online.
 They’ll do a marketing blitz for your new album with all of their industry connections.
 You’ll get blog posts, press releases, interviews, and more.
 All of that can be leveraged later to land you better gigs and end up getting signed.

 The main thing here is to get back to being creative.
 You and your bandmates probably just want to write music and perform it.
 And musicians usually suck at everything business related anyways, so the sooner you hand it off to the pro’s the better.

-Forming a band is no big deal, but sticking together is hard.
-Even The Beatles couldn't pull it off.
+Knowing how to form a band is no big deal, but sticking together is hard.
+Even The Beatles couldn’t pull it off.
 With all of the information above, you should have no problem getting serious musicians together in the pursuit of a real business.
-That's how you have to treat it.
+That’s how you have to treat it.